aseigneurin/spark-ui-proxy/README.md

 $ python spark-ui-proxy.py localhost:8080 9999
 ```

-You can stop the proxy at any time by hitting Ctrl+C.
+You can stop the proxy at any time by hitting *Ctrl+C*.

 Alternatively, you may run the proxy in background:

 ```
-nohup python spark-ui-proxy.py localhost:8080 9999 &
+$ nohup python spark-ui-proxy.py localhost:8080 9999 &
 ```

 Now, on your computer, open http://localhost:9999 and you should see the UI of your Spark cluster!